utilmeta/utype/docs/en/guide/func.md

 		"""
 ```

-In this example, we split each element `split(',')` of a string list and return the result `yield` without returning a value, so we use `Iterator[Tuple[int, int]]` the type declaration of to indicate that `yield` the type of the value is an integer tuple.
-When the data cannot complete the corresponding transformation, we can use `exc.ParseError` to receive the error, which will contain the positioning information, accurate to the iteration index in the generator.
+In this example, we use `split(',')` to split each item of a string list and `yield` the result, so we use `Iterator[Tuple[int, int]]` as return annotation
+When the data cannot complete parsing, we can use `exc.ParseError` to receive the error, which will contain the positioning information, accurate to the iteration index in the generator.

-#### The generator sends the value
+#### Generator.send(value)

-The generator can not only accept `yield` the value iterated out, but also send the value to the generator by using `send()` the method.
-You can use the second parameter in the Generator type to specify `send()` the type of the value passed by the method, such as
+you can send the value into the generater by using `send(value)`, and annotate the type of the `value` by using the second parameter in the `Generator`, such as

 ```python
 import utype